vyklimavicius/CS/CS50(full).md

                                    ** Data types - Variables **

+ - In computer science, primitive data type is either of the following:

+ a basic type is a data type provided by a programming language as a basic building block.
+Most languages allow more complicated composite types to be recursively constructed starting from basic types.

+ a built-in type is a data type for which the programming language provides built-in support.

  Modern programming languages doesnt use that anymore, if you work with an integer or string, char does not need to be specified.
 In older languages like C you need to specify the type of data variable you are going to use.